iainquayle/birch/issues.md

-also for matching on values, wouldnt that make it such that functions themselves could be part of the match? not just the function type, would this ever be useful?. would need to be something that matched to code, and possibly values that had been bound to a function already? would definitely be messy.
+also for matching on values, wouldnt that make it such that functions themselves could be part of the match? not just the function type, would this ever be useful?.

 ## compiler